NikolaAndro/Water_Quality_Prediction/waters_dataset/additional_datasets/ReadMe.md

 # Additional Datasets

-The zip folder contains buch of smaller datasets that are to be merged into a single daset.
+The zip folder contains buch of smaller datasets that are merged into a single daset named "merged_daatsets.csv."

 All the datasets need to be preprocessed.